 Marcey's Three Big Wins to Balance my Extreme Lifestyle:

 - Creating an absolute “No” list of canned responses ready when approached to do something that wasn't serving my interest.
 I didn't have to think about it.
 The decision and emotional guilt were taken away.

 - Developing a work transition routine to help me stop working and start living every day.
 These 15-minute activities to transition from work to life were a real game changer.
 I started shutting down at 6pm to cook a healthy dinner, walk my dog, or garden on lovely spring days.
 Later I realized I didn't miss anything by shutting down at a reasonable time and gained so much in return.

 - Asking where my fun was?
 One time, Marcey asked me what was good and fun today?
 I paused and listed a litany of work accomplishments.
-She replied “That’s awesome, now what have you done for fun?”
-I didn’t have an answer.
+She replied, “That's awesome, now what have you done for fun?”
+I didn't have an answer.
 I immediately realized I had lost my fun.
 Marcey put me back on track.

 No health issues?
 Lucky you!
 Forward this along to a friend or colleague that might benefit.

-Watch the recording of Marcey’s webinar on how to Work Well and Play More with Hashimoto’s Disease!.
-Need help managing your chronic illness?
-Contact me for a Discovery Session today and see if we’re a good fit to get your health back on track.
+Watch the recording of Marcey's webinar on how to Work Well and Play More with Hashimoto's Disease!.

 If you'd like to get access to a free webinar interview about how I manage my autoimmune conditions, simply click here →